All she wanted was a vacation … but Dumnos offered a new life.

-Lilith and Cade must break the old spell or be forever possessed by spirits who’ve waited a millennium to consummate their love.
+Long ago a wyrding woman’s spell ended in disaster that left two souls to haunt Dumnos to this day.
+Lilith and Cade must find a way to make things right – or be forever possessed by the spirits who’ve waited a millennium to consummate their love.

 Prologue: A Wyrding Woman